 I am a big fan of languages too.
 I think language is the most important key to understanding a culture.

 I am always enthusiastic about making contributions to the communities and society around us.
-I look up the kind of person who is not only brilliant in his/her field but is also capable of bringing success to the people around him/her.
+I look up to the kind of person who is not only brilliant in his/her field but is also capable of bringing success to the people around him/her.